fourtytoo/kodish/README.md

 # kodish
 Shell scripts to control Kodi remotely

-A bunch of shell scripts that do pretty much anything I need to do remotely on my Kodi server.
+A bunch of shell scripts that do all I need to do on my Kodi server.
 As for now, it doesn't try to be a complete mapping of the Kodi REST API into shell commands.
 And probably never will.

-The cornerstone is `kodi-rpc`, which does pretty much all the heavy lifting.
+The cornerstone is `kodi-rpc`, which does the actual communication.

 Have a look at kodi-breakfast-time or kodi-night-time to see how these scripts work and interact with one another.